-Can the landlord make alterations to the residence?
+Can the tenant make alterations to the residence?

 Temaer i denne artikkelen